Are Opiates Only Prescribed for Chronic Pain?

 Addiction to Opiates is Very Common

-With the opioid epidemic, this country is currently experiencing, a lot of prescribers have cracked down on the number of prescriptions they are writing, and the number of pills they are dispensing when they feel an opiate prescription is necessary.
-For a lot of people, what starts as a short-term prescription for an injury or illness, quickly turns into misuse and addiction.
-Especially for someone that is battling a mental health disorder and hasn’t been treated.
-Opiates make an individual “feel good”.
+With the opioid epidemic this country is currently experiencing, many prescribers have cracked down on the number of prescriptions they are writing and the number of pills they are dispensing when they feel an opiate prescription is necessary.
+For many, what starts as a short-term prescription for an injury or illness quickly becomes misuse and addiction.
+Especially for someone battling a mental health disorder who hasn’t been treated.
+Opiates make an individual “feel good.”

-Opioids are an effective way to treat severe acute pain issues, but they are not safe.
+Opioids are an effective way to treat severe acute pain issues but are unsafe.
 Over-the-counter medications like ibuprofen and acetaminophen work amazingly well for acute pain issues.
 These medications are considered anti-inflammatory medications.
 Anti-inflammatory meds work at the site of pain to reduce inflammation and therefore decrease pain; they don’t just mask the pain.
-Furthermore, anti-inflammatory medications are probably more effective than opiates for treating acute pain issues, and they are very safe.
+Furthermore, anti-inflammatory medications are probably more effective than opiates for treating acute pain issues and are relatively safe.

 We Offer Treatment for Opiate Addiction

 If you or someone you love is struggling with opiate addiction, our addiction specialists are available around the clock to assist you.
 Absolute Awakenings follows an evidence-based approach to treating substance abuse disorders.
 We are committed to providing long-term recovery for those struggling with addiction.
 Recovery is not a one-size-fits-all approach, so every person that walks through our doors is provided with a unique and individualized experience.
 Our recovery specialists are waiting to assist you.